Post may contain Amazon or other affiliate links

 Try cutting out all glutenous grain products for 3 months.
 Gluten sensitivity is not the same thing as celiac disease.
 Many people find that when they stop eating wheat and gluten products, their health improves, often exponentially.
 I was definitely in this group.
 For most of my life, I had severe cat allergies.
 They say that children usually outgrow allergies to animals, but it wasn't until I gave up eating all glutenous grains that I could finally be around cats and not have a severe asthma attack.
 A side note: gluten-free oats can still cause digestive and skin problems in individuals who are sensitive to gluten.
 The only way to know for sure if grains are a problem for you is to cut them out completely for a period of 3 months; take note of what symptoms diminish or disappear when you avoid grains, and if your symptoms return or worsen when you reintroduce it to your diet.

 The modern American diet is extremely low in Omega 3 fatty acids.
 These specialized nutrients help manage the body’s response to inflammation, and a deficiency can contribute to allergies.
-Omega 3 fatty acids are found in grass-fed meat and dairy, organic eggs, and cold water fish like salmon, mackerel, herring, and sardines.
-If you’re vegan, flax seeds, chia seeds, and walnuts are the richest plant-based sources.
+Omega 3 fatty acids are found in cold water fish like salmon, mackerel, herring, and sardines and in plant-based sources, like flax seeds, chia seeds, and walnuts.

 Do you suffer with allergies?
-Let us know what natural remedies work for you
+Let us know what natural remedies work for you.
+Thanks for reading!